Ganeshraja05/Fake-News-Detection-System/README.md

 ## Author

-Developed by [Your Name].
-Contributions are welcome.
+Developed by Ganeshraja R. Contributions are welcome.
 Feel free to submit pull requests or issues on GitHub.